tomheaton/mcjty-website/www/docs/mods/fancy-trinkets/trinkets.md

 ## Introduction

 Trinkets are the actual items that the player can see and use in game.
-They will be assocated with a set of effects and one of the built-in trinket items.
+They will be associated with a set of effects and one of the built-in trinket items.

 ## Details